The Geometry of the Standard Model:Deriving the Higgs Mass, Lagrangians, and Gravity Echoes from LatticeSaturation

 p

-This represents the Bare Coupling at the lattice cutoff (Planck Scale, M
+This represents the Bare Coupling at the discrete lattice cutoff (the Planck Scale, M

 P